mrugank-wadekar/Library/README.md

 # Library-app

 A library app to store info about books.
-* Add and store the book
+* Add and store the book data
 * Remove the book or change it's status
 *
 -Using HTML, CSS, and JavaScript.